altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Put hometags at top of tagging list
    - When it says "you are all done", add button that takes you to the next non empty page
    - Tag as organized/unorganized
+- Info view for each piv on both cloud & local
 - Finish annotated source code: tagService, storeService, tools.
 -----
 - Draggable selection